 Northpoint College admits applicants who demonstrate a clear personal faith in the Lord Jesus Christ, an ongoing pattern of discipleship, a commitment to emotional and relational maturity, and the potential for academic success.
-When considering applications, Northpoint reviews the applicant's complete academic record, recommendations, essays, plans for the future, and personal information.
+When considering applications, Northpoint reviews the applicant's complete academic record, recommendations, essays, ministry goals, and personal information.